Noncommutative resolutions of AS-Gorenstein isolated singularites: Noncommutative isolated singularities

 \end{scriptsize} where the vertical maps are natural and the rows are exact.
 Note that $\psi$ is an isomorphism.
 Since $M_A$ is a generator, $\psi_K$ is surjective.
 It follows that $\psi_N$ is an isomorphism. \end{proof}

-Graded endomorphism rings of MCM generators over a generalized AS-Gorenstein isolated singularity have nice properties as in the following proposition.
+Graded endomorphism rings of MCM generators over a commonly graded AS Gorenstein isolated singularity have nice properties as given in the following proposition.

-\begin{proposition} Suppose $A$ is a generalized AS-Gorenstein isolated singularity of dimension $d\geqslant 2$ and $M$ is an MCM generator over $A$.
-Let $B=\gEnd_A(M)$. \begin{itemize} \item [(1)] $B$ is noetherian and $B$ admits a balanced dualizing complex. \item [(2)] Both the cohomological dimensions of $\Gamma_B$ and $\Gamma_{B^o}$ are $d$. \item [(3)] $\gHom_A(M,-)$ induces an equivalence between a full subcategory of $\MCM (A)$ and $\MCM(B)$:
+\begin{proposition} Suppose $A$ is a commonly graded AS-Gorenstein isolated singularity of dimension $d\geqslant 2$ and $M$ is an MCM generator over $A$.
+Let $B=\gEnd_A(M)$. \begin{enumerate} \item [(1)] $B$ is noetherian and $B$ admits a balanced dualizing complex. \item [(2)] Both the cohomological dimensions of $\Gamma_B$ and $\Gamma_{B^o}$ are $d$. \item [(3)] $\gHom_A(M,-)$ induces an equivalence between a full subcategory of $\MCM (A)$ and $\MCM(B)$: